Which subatomic particle is found in the nucleus of an atom and h... | Channels for Pearson+

 1

-Identify the subatomic particles that are found in the nucleus of an atom.
-These are protons and neutrons.
+Identify the subatomic particles listed in the options: Electron, Proton, Neutron, and Photon.

-Understand the charge of each subatomic particle: protons have a positive charge, electrons have a negative charge, and neutrons have no charge.
+Recall the basic properties of each subatomic particle: Electrons have a negative charge and are found outside the nucleus, Protons have a positive charge and are found in the nucleus, Neutrons have no charge and are also found in the nucleus, and Photons are particles of light with no charge and are not part of the atomic structure.

-Recognize that the question asks for a subatomic particle with no electrical charge.
+Focus on the requirement that the particle must be found in the nucleus and have a positive charge.

-Eliminate options based on charge: protons are positively charged, electrons are negatively charged, and positrons are positively charged.
+Eliminate options that do not meet both criteria: Electrons are outside the nucleus, Neutrons have no charge, and Photons are not part of the nucleus.

-Conclude that the neutron is the subatomic particle found in the nucleus with no electrical charge.
+Conclude that the subatomic particle that is found in the nucleus and has a positive charge is the Proton.

 Watch next